MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-isthisdumpasyncissue.md

 ---
-title: usbkd.isthisdumpasyncissue
+title: "usbkd.isthisdumpasyncissue"
-description: This command checks a 0xFE crash dump file, to see whether the likely cause of the crash was an Interrupt on Async Advance issue associated with a USB EHCI host controller.
+description: "This command checks a 0xFE crash dump file, to see whether the likely cause of the crash was an Interrupt on Async Advance issue associated with a USB EHCI host controller."
 keywords: ["usbkd.isthisdumpasyncissue Windows Debugging"] ms.date: 05/23/2017
 topic_type: